DevPlayfull/DevPlayfull/README.md

 # Hey, I'm Jack 👋

-> Building things that work, look good, and maybe spark a little joy.
+> i'm a dumbass with alot of time

 I'm a developer who cares about the craft — clean code, thoughtful design, and shipping things that matter.
 Whether I'm deep in a side project or solving a hard problem at work, I bring the same energy to everything I build.